StrafeStopper/Stradex/dev/INSTALL.md

 This engine has no install client

+Follow the instructions below to install dependencies, compile, and run the engine

+The engine can only be developed and compiled in Linux

+1. Installing dependencies:
+  * Linux:
+    * run `install.sh` to install the needed dependencies

+  * Windows:
-Run `install.sh` to install the needed dependencies to compile and run the program
+    * run `install.sh` to install the needed dependencies

+2. Compiling:
+  * Linux:
-To compile in Linux run `make linux` and use `./light` to run the engine
+    * run `make linux` to compile

+  * Windows
+    * run `make windows` to compile

+3. Running the engine:
+  * Linux:
+    * run `./light`

+  * Windows:
-To compile in Windows run `make windows` and use `wine light.exe`
+    * run `wine light.exe` in linux
+    * double click on `light.exe` in windows

-It runs with wine in Linux but doesn't run in Windows quite yet
+It runs with wine in Linux but doesn't run in Windows quite yet.
+A fix for this is planned but not currently being worked on.